basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 keywords: [developers, datatypes]
 ---

-In versions of Riak >= 2.0, Riak users can make use of a variety of Riak-specific datatypes inspired by research on convergent replicated data types ([[Datatypes]]).
+In versions of 2.0 and greater, Riak users can make use of a variety of Riak-specific datatypes inspired by research on convergent replicated datatypes ([[Datatypes]]).
 While Riak was originally built as a mostly data-agnostic key/value store, datatypes enable you to use Riak as a _data-aware_ system and thus to perform a variety of transactions on a range of datatypes.

 In total, Riak supports five CRDT-inspired datatypes: [[counters|Datatypes#Counters]], [[flags|Datatypes#Flags]], [[registers|Datatypes#Registers]], [[sets|Datatypes#Sets]], and [[maps|Datatypes#Maps]].
 Of those five types, counters, sets, and maps can be used as bucket-level datatypes, whereas flags and registers must be embedded in maps (more on that [[below|Using Datatypes#Maps]]).

 <div class="note">
 <div class="title">Note</div>
 Counters are the one Riak datatype available in versions prior to 2.0, introduced in version 1.4.
-The implentation of counters in version 2.0 has been almost completely revamped, and so if you are using Riak 2.0+, we strongly recommend that you follow the usage documentation here rather than the documentation for the older version of counters.
+The implentation of counters in version 2.0 has been almost completely revamped, and so if you are using Riak 2.0+, we strongly recommend that you follow the usage documentation here rather than documentation for the older version of counters.
 </div>

 ## Setting Up Buckets to Use Riak Datatypes